Kitware/dive/docs/Annotation-QuickStart.md

 ### Advance Frame Mode

 This mode keeps you editing the same track while automatically advancing the frame each time a detection is drawn.
-In most cases interpolation mode will be easier.
+In most cases **interpolation mode will be easier**.

 1. Click ==:material-cog:== (creation settings menu) in the [Track List](UI-Track-List.md) area.
     1. From the **Mode** dropdown, choose **Track**.